 - The decision to close this investigation on administrative priority grounds does not amount to a statement as to whether a party acted illegally and nor should any implication be taken that any party was acting illegally.

-- Alongside this case closure summary, the OFT published a set of non-binding recommendations to LAs (PDF, 214KB) regarding their approach to tendering street furniture advertising contracts in the future and a list of current contract end dates (PDF, 98KB).
+- Alongside this case closure summary, the OFT published (PDF, 214KB) regarding their approach to tendering street furniture advertising contracts in the future and (PDF, 98KB).
 These are separate from the assurances given by CCUK and JCDecaux, and are intended to further encourage competition in the market.